ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 Installing CKAN with docker-compose
 ===================================

-This chapter describes how to install CKAN with docker-compose.
+This chapter describes how to install the latest CKAN master with docker-compose.
 The scenario shown here is one of many possibile scenarios and environments in which CKAN can be used with Docker.

 This chapter aims to provide a simple, yet fully customizable deployment - easier to configure than a source install, more customizable than a package install.

-.. note:: Some design decisions are opinionated, and there are alternatives.
+.. note:: Some design decisions are opinionated (see notes), which does not mean that the alternatives are worse.
+  Some decisions may or may not be suitable for production scenarios, e.g. the use of CKAN master.

 --------------
 1. Environment
 --------------
-We will use a Ubuntu environment, so far this has been tested on:
+In this tutorial, we will use a Ubuntu environment, which has been tested on:

 * Amazon AWS EC2 Ubuntu 14.04 LTS
-* Ubuntu 16.04 LTS on a desktop
+* Ubuntu 16.04 LTS (desktop)

+The choice of cloud provider and operating system is arbitrary and shall by no means bias the reader.

+.. todo:: Include specific instructions for other cloud providers and operating systems.
+  Contributions welcome!

 a.
 Storage